Behaviour management strategies 13 articles

 - It's up to you to decide whether to prevent a pupil from going on a trip, but you must avoid discrimination.
 Here's what to consider if you have pupils with challenging behaviour, and for those with SEND and/or medical conditions.

 - Make sure you understand when and how staff can make physical interventions with pupils.
-Read through our summary of the official guidance, including what it has to say on staff training and reporting incidents.
+Read through our summary of the official guidance, including what it has to say on staff training and reporting and recording incidents.

 Exclusions 10 articles

 - Be clear on the procedures for excluding a pupil, when you can lawfully do so, and who you must inform.